-The Multicultural Liaison Workers is an integral part of the over all ELL support services under the District Reception and Placement Centre of the Vancouver Board of Education.
+The Multicultural Liaison Workers is an integral part of the over all ELL support services under the Newcomer Welcome Centre of the Vancouver Board of Education.

 MCLWs serve cultural and linguistic groups district wide, in "bridging" the communication gap for and between students, families, and schools.